fluchtens/webserv/README.md

 # webserv
-HTTP server written in C++ made for 42.
+HTTP server written from scratch in C++98.

 ### Installation :
 - Clone the repository.